A Brief History of the Leeds Crane Makers

 Above - Video clip of a Smith steam crane in action in Western Australia, 1980

 Below Left - A diesel powered Smith rail mounted crane at the Middleton Railway, this crane was previously used in Scunthorpe steel works.
 It is seen here lifting a sectioned boiler for display in the engine house.
 It also lifts boilers on and off locos for restoration, lifts track components and carries out all sorts of essential duties, so though it is a preserved machine it is still very much a working piece of machinery.

 Below Right - One of Smith's C28 crawler cranes at Embsey on the Embsey & Bolton Abbey Steam Railway.
 (Photos Kris Ward)

 |Thomas Smith Crawler Crane and Excavator Models|

 |Smith Eurocrane 35C|

-The company was taken over by Thomas Ward shortly before World War II, in 1978 they were taken over by Northern Engineering Industries.
+The company was taken over by Thomas W. Ward shortly before World War II and a bit of a reorganising took place.
+Overhead cranes were produced by TWW company John Smith (Keighley) with Thomas Smith concentrating on the various forms of travelling cranes and excavators.
+In 1978 Thomas Smith were taken over by Northern Engineering Industries.
 NEI had taken over many big manufacturing companies which by this time included Cowans Sheldon, Clyde Crane, Wellman Cranes and Smith's next door neighbours Joseph Booth.
-Both works in Rodley closed following these mergers but Smith's former Old Foundry buildings still survive in industrial use.
+Eventually both works in Rodley closed following these mergers but Smith's former Old Foundry buildings still survive in industrial use.